XieGuochao/ChatGPT-Chrome-Template/README.md

 This template is guaranteed to sync with [ChatGPT JS Toolkit](https://github.com/XieGuochao/ChatGPT-JS-Toolkit) for the latest [chatgpt.js](./chatgpt.js).
 If you would like to update manually, simply downlaod the latest one from [ChatGPT JS Toolkit](https://github.com/XieGuochao/ChatGPT-JS-Toolkit).

-## TODO

-- [x] Initialization.
-- [x] Create a options page and validate the credential storage.
-- [x] Trigger ChatGPT on text selection.

 ## License

 [MIT](LICENSE)